 Ask yourself:

-• How many conversions, or ROAS figure, must be produced to assure campaign feasibility?
+- How many conversions, or ROAS figures, must be produced to assure campaign feasibility?

 There is no right or wrong answer to these questions.
 However, the answers to these questions will help you better understand if your campaign is a success or not.